Coconut Macaroon Nests

 They bake up quickly with a little bit of golden brown crunch on the edges and a soft chewy center.
 Fill them with your favorite candies and they are ready to enjoy!

-Shaping the nests
+Shaping the Nests

 I used a large cookies scoop to portion out the dough.
 Use the back of a round Tablespoon to make the indent in the center.